Editor's Note: Mixbook is having a promotion right now (and we think it is a good deal). Click here to check it out:

 Is there any better way to share photos and hold on to the memories they represent than a photo book?
-For consumers and amateur photographers, a book is a great way to store photographs from Baby's first birthday party, your vacation cruise to Alaska or a collection of your best pictures of flowers.
+For consumers and amateur photographers, a book is a great way to store photographs from baby's first birthday party, your vacation cruise to Alaska or your collection of best flower pictures.
 For serious and professional photographers, photo books are also important marketing tools, as well as products (to sell to the bride and groom).
 But among the many online photo book services, which one is the best?

 How We Tested and Rated